milanglacier/minuet-ai.nvim/README.md

 Minuet AI: Dance with Intelligence in Your Code 💃.

-`Minuet-ai` integrates with `nvim-cmp`, brings the grace and harmony of a minuet to your coding process.
+`Minuet-ai` brings the grace and harmony of a minuet to your coding process.
 Just as dancers move during a minuet.

 # Features